-Hydroplan has specialist engineers who have a wealth of experience of working on dams and major hydro projects in the UK and internationally.
-This experience includes dam safety evaluation of dams in Kenya and Vietnam among others.
-In the UK, we can provide supervising engineers as well as construction engineers and inspection engineers under dam safety legislation: Dam Safety under Reservoirs Act 1975, Reservoirs (Scotland) Act 2011 and Reservoirs (Northern Ireland) Act 2015
+Hydroplan’s specialist engineers have a wealth of experience of working on dams and major hydro projects in the UK and internationally.
+Our experience includes dam safety evaluation of dams in Kenya and Vietnam, among others.
+In the UK, we can provide supervising engineers as well as construction and inspection engineers under dam safety legislation: Dam Safety under Reservoirs Act 1975, Reservoirs (Scotland) Act 2011 and Reservoirs (Northern Ireland) Act 2015

 Loch Dungeon, Burnhead The Loch Dungeon scheme included the upgrading of an existing dam to incorporate a newly improved spillway and hydropower intake.

 Loch Tearnait, Ardtornish The concrete dam at Loch Tearnait raises the existing Loch to give additional supply to two schemes one at Loch Tearnait and second at Rannoch.
 The concrete dam incorporates the inlet for the hydropower scheme.

 Loch Rannoch, Ardtornish Hydroplan designed the substantial concrete dam for Loch Rannoch taking advantage of the supply of water from the upper Loch Tearnait scheme.
 The project included grouting of the foundation rock and the design of a 10.5m high concrete dam incorporating the hydropower inlet.

 Lochan Blar, Appin The concrete dam at Lochan Blar raises two lochs to provide additional water for the Hydro scheme.

 Loch Beaulach Culaidh, Wyvis Hydroplan designed a concrete dam incorporating the hydropower intake to raise the Loch to provide additional water to the scheme.
 The concrete dam makes the best use of the site with the flank walls buttressed with rock fill.